itsanjali2410/itsanjali2410/README.md

 ## 🙋 About Me

-- 🔭 I’m currently working on **MERN Projects**
+- 🔭 I’m currently working on **Data Science Projects**
-- 🌱 I’m currently learning **Full Stack development and Data Structures and Algorithms**
+- 🌱 I’m currently learning **Machine learning and Programming also Their Tech**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 👨‍💻 All of my projects are available at **My Portfolio**
 - 📫 How to reach me **itsanjali2410@gmail.com**